-Build: The action of building a container image based on the information and context provided by its Dockerfile, plus additional files in the folder where the image is built.
-You can build images with the Docker docker build command.
+Build: The action of building a container image based on the information and context provided by its Dockerfile plus additional files in the folder where the image is built.
+You can build images with the Docker CLI command docker build.

 Repository (repo): A collection of related Docker images, labeled with a tag that indicates the image version.
 Some repos contain multiple variants of a specific image, such as an image containing SDKs (heavier), an image containing only runtimes (lighter), etc. Those variants can be marked with tags.
-A single repo can contain platform variants, such as a Linux image and a Windows image.
+A single repo can contain platform variants, such as a Linux and a Windows image.

-Registry: A service that provides access to repositories.
+Registry: A service providing access to repositories.
 The default registry for most public images is Docker Hub (owned by Docker as an organization).
-A registry usually contains repositories from multiple teams.
-Companies often have private registries to store and manage images they've created.
+A Registry usually contains repositories from multiple teams.
+Companies often have private Registries to store and manage images they've created.
 Azure Container Registry is another example.